SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 ○	Remember if you type in a gendered ending, and no suggestions are found, you can always click to search directly by the original combination, or to track down the protonym in the taxon name autocomplete.
 ○	For all of the above to work, the “Gender and form” section of the Edit Taxon Name form on the original protonym must be filled in.

-4.20 -- Scenario: species is synonymized with two or more other species
+### Species synonymized with two or more other species

 ●	A name is published.
 ●	A type series is used (i.e. there is no holotype)